-If the latter, you could probably teach me a thing or two!
+If it’s the latter, honestly, you could probably teach me a thing or two.

-If the former, I reckon you know a bit more than you think you do.
+If it’s the former, I reckon you already know more about BIM In Mining than you think.

-It’s an acronym for Building Information Modelling that’s used in the AEC industries (architecture, engineering and construction).
+BIM is an acronym for Building Information Modelling, a digital methodology traditionally used in the AEC industries – architecture, engineering and construction.

-Autodesk says it “begins with the creation of an intelligent 3D model and enables document management, coordination and simulation during the entire lifecycle of a project (plan, design, build, operation and maintenance)”
+Autodesk defines BIM as a process that: “Begins with the creation of an intelligent 3D model and enables document management, coordination and simulation during the entire lifecycle of a project (plan, design, build, operation and maintenance).”

 Bentley On BIM Methodologies